karamoshi-nakatoto/nova-play-downloader/README.md

 # Nova Play Downloader

 This is an automated bash script which can save series episodes from https://play.nova.bg/ to your local disk.
+The episode files are saved in the highest available quality (usually 720p or 1080p).

 The required dependencies are curl, jq and ffmpeg.